21 DAYS ●

 High water season (Aug to Feb)Visit Kampong Kleang, a floating village on Tonle Sap Lake, meeting the lovely locals and glimpsing a fascinating way of life.
 Continue to Beng Mealea, a temple lost to the jungle.
 (B,L)Low water season (Mar to Jul)Visit a village and pop into Khapor High School to learn about the library project.
 Explore the exquisite temples of Banteay Srei and Banteay Samre.
 (B,L)

-Rejuvenate your temple weary feet with a foot spa treatment this morning.
+This morning stimulate your senses with a traditional massage.
 Later fly to Phnom Penh.
 The ‘Pearl of Asia’ until it was ravaged by war, Phnom Penh has emerged once again as a captivating city and a cosmopolitan capital.
 (B,L)

 See the glittering Royal Palace, the sacred Silver Pagoda and the National Museum – housed in a beautiful traditional-style Khmer building, the relics held within are fascinating.
 Ascend to hilltop Wat Phnom for views over the city and the Mekong River, and visit Tuol Sleng Museum, a humbling reminder of the atrocities committed by the Khmer Rouge.
 (B,L)